exagonsoft/my_place/README.md

 # ExagonSoft

-Simple but modern website, builded to show ExagonSoft work and Services.
+Simple but modern website, builded to show ExagonSoft work and Services. <br />
 Feal free to collaborate, let feedbacks or contact us.